iterative/dvc.org/public/static/docs/command-reference/unprotect.md

 (`cache.type` config option).

 Enabling hardlinks or symlinks makes the tracked data files in the workspace read-only.
-(This prevent users from accidentally corrupting the cache by modifying file links.)
+(This prevents users from accidentally corrupting the cache by modifying file links.)

 Running `dvc unprotect` guarantees that the target files or directories